 As you can see, it was an overcast December day with lots of low fog.
 The more bright/natural light you can shoot in, the better.
 The closer you can get to the detail, too, the better.

 The lens attaches to phones in two ways.
-I decided on the black canvas Moment case for iPhone 6/6s Plus* (other smartphone sizes are available).
+I decided on the black canvas Moment iPhone case.
 This allows me to screw the lens on and off rather easily.
 It also allows the phone to function more like a camera because the case actually has an easy-to-use shutter button.
 I like being able to put a case on when I know I’ll use the lens and take it off when I know I won’t use it.
-I have a designer case I like to use for everyday.
+I have a designer case I like to use for every day.

 If not using a Moment case, you can attach the lens via mounting plates that come complimentary with the lens (you designate which type of phone you have at checkout).
 Note that mounting plates are not compatible with some smartphone cases.
 Since I would have needed to buy a new iPhone case to accommodate the mounting plate, it was actually less expensive to buy the Moment case.